yusrialsanaani/Accessing-Digital-Research-Alliance-Resources/README.md

      ```bash
      ssh beluga
      ```
-   - You’ll be logged into the cluster without needing to enter your password, as the SSH key is now being used.
+   - You’ll be logged into the cluster.

 3. **Check Available Resources**:
    - After connecting, you can check available resources or submit jobs: